 must be completed before you start the course.
 It has been designed to allow

 you to work at your own pace and should take you approximately 40 to 50 hours

 Each centre will hold an induction programme, which will be scheduled during the first week of the course.

 Non-EEA students will have a separate induction.
 See induction dates for non-EEA students for further information.

 Total fees payable

 Please note that you may be eligible for a postgraduate student loan.
-We also have a number of scholarships and bursaries open to our MA students.

 Further information about course fees and instalment options.